Jennifer Lawrence's Christmas Present To Kris Jenner Is Over The Top & Hilarious

 The slick ride will probably end up being a treat from Jenner's six grandchildren, which is soon growing to eight (or maybe nine, hello Kylie?).
 Jenner has much to celebrate with daughter Kim set to add another girl to the family via surrogate, and Khloé finally confirming that she is expecting a child with partner Tristan Thompson.
 There will be plenty of little ones to take turns at the wheel.

-When we last checked in with Lawrence and Jenner, they were drinking martinis and Lawrence was getting naked in Jenner's wardrobe.
+When we last checked in with Lawrence and Jenner, they were drinking martinis and Lawrence was getting naked in Jenner's closet.

 Jenner has shared that since Lawrence is such a fan of the show, her friends arranged for Jenner to surprise her on her birthday a few years ago, and a beautiful friendship was born.